 Further progress has been made in building out the national backbone network, with an additional 7,000km expected to have been laid by early 2017.
 These developments will place the country in a better position to develop its broadband market and so encourage a prosperous digital economy.

-Regulator offers universal licences; LPTIC is awarded the fourth universal telecoms licence, pledges to launch LTE services; government introduces a new legal framework for the transition to digital broadcasts; Orange CI and CI-Telecom merge, creating converged fixed-line and mobile operator; National Broadband Network to be completed by 2017; Orange Côte d’Ivoire and Airtel Burkina Faso open up mobile money transfer service; MTN Ivory Coast to invest CFA120 billion to upgrade its network through to 2017; WiMAX operator YooMee deploys LTE; report update includes regulator’s market data to June 2016, telcos’ operating data to Q2 2016, recent market developments.
+Regulator sets in train number portability process, offers universal licences; LPTIC is awarded the fourth universal telecoms licence, pledges to launch LTE services; government introduces a new legal framework for the transition to digital broadcasts; Orange CI and CI-Telecom merge, creating converged fixed-line and mobile operator; National Broadband Network to be completed by 2017; Orange Côte d’Ivoire and Airtel Burkina Faso open up mobile money transfer service; MTN Ivory Coast to invest CFA120 billion to upgrade its network through to 2017; WiMAX operator YooMee deploys LTE; report update includes regulator’s market data to June 2016, telcos’ operating data to Q2 2016, recent market developments.

 Côte d’Ivoire Telecom (CI-Telecom), MTN CI, Arobase Telecom, Orange CI (France Telecom), Comium CI (KoZ), Etisalat (Moov), LapGreen (Green Network, GreenN, Oricel), Warid Telecom, Globacom, CORA de Comstar, Aircomm CI, Mainstreet Technologies, Africa Online, AfNet, Aviso, Globe Access Internet (Omnes), Intel Afrique, Solaris Telecom, Africom, Afripa Telecom (Atlantique Telecom), Comete, Globe Access, Monicash.